 SAULT STE.
-MARIE, Mich. -- When the Bay College/LSSU Escanaba Regional Center Business Professionals of America (BPA) student club took top honors during a competition at the organization's National Leadership Conference (NLC) in Orlando, Fla., May 10-14, three team members - Stephen Lippold, Bailey Dalgord and Jerri DeMenter - had a direct Lake State connection.
-Each is gaining a bachelors degree through LSSU's regional center at Bay College.
+MARIE, Mich. — When the Bay College/LSSU Escanaba Regional Center Business Professionals of America (BPA) student club took top honors during a competition at the organization’s National Leadership Conference (NLC) in Orlando, Fla., May 10-14, three team members – Stephen Lippold, Bailey Dalgord and Jerri DeMenter – had a direct Lake State connection.
+Each is gaining a bachelors degree in business administration/management through LSSU’s regional center at Bay College.

 Dalgord, from Escanaba, Mich., finished first place in the fundamentals spreadsheet applications category.
 DeMenter, from Rapid River, Mich., who just completed her degree this past spring, notched third place honors in human resource management and finished in the top ten for presentations in entrepreneurship, prepared speech, and management, marketing and human resources concepts.
 Lippold, from Gladstone, Mich., also garnered a top ten recognition for an ethics and professionalism submission.

 BPA is a national organization that focuses on the professional and leadership development of students at the middle, secondary, and post-secondary levels.
 Its core program is the Workplace Skills Assessment Program.
 It allows students to compete in collegiate events at the state and national level.
 Its annual NLC competition draws hundreds of college teams from throughout the US.
 All teams must place high in state competitions to gain an invitation to nationals.